juga0/onbasca/docs/source/bandwidth_tor_code.rst

                              guardfraction_str ? guardfraction_str : "");

-To calculate vote and consensus bandwith
+To calculate vote and consensus bandwidth
 ----------------------------------------

-As stated in :ref:`bandwith_tor_cons`:
+As stated in :ref:`bandwidth_tor_cons`:

 .. code-block:: none